-The tape test is used to determine if the leather or vinyl is able to receive a new finish after cleaning.
+The tape test for adhesion determines if the leather or vinyl is, after cleaning, able to receive a new finish.
 See it demonstrated here at minute 2:28:

 If painter’s or masking tape strongly adheres to the surface, such that you have to pry it off with a fingernail, you’re ready to proceed with restoration.

 If the tape does not stick well or curls up at the corners, this indicates residue from silicone, wax or oil-based conditioning products, other cleaners, or body oil.
 This residue must be removed in order to get a durable finish.
 Clean the surface with denatured or rubbing alcohol and re-test until good adhesion is achieved.
+Lacquer thinner can be used without damaging the material.
 Acetone can also be used as a last resort with caution.

 Tape does not adhere all that well to bonded or faux leather, and we do not recommend restoring these materials.